Robotic Lobectomy Surgery

 Benefits of robotic surgery over VATS

-- Surgical instruments used have better dexterity and flexibility.
+- NSurgical instruments used have better dexterity and flexibility.

-- Better vision of structures like Pulmonary vessels and bronchus.
+- NBetter vision of structures like Pulmonary vessels and bronchus.

-- Better movements and dissection which can be performed with more precision.
+- NBetter movements and dissection which can be performed with more precision.